 Combined Range, Doppler and Interferometric Tracking Data

 Combining range and interferometric observables is an alternative to using long, continuous Doppler arcs for cruise navigation.
 In this method, the three components of spacecraft position are directly measured in just a few minutes.
 Doppler data may then be applied to infer better force models of the spacecraft’s dynamics without the problem of aliasing model parameters into weakly observed spacecraft state components.
 Simultaneously fitting all data types leads to improved navigation reliability and robustness.
-Range measurements with sub-meter accuracy would have application to the relative tracking of planetary orbiters, rovers, and landers (cf. reference [15]).
+Range measurements with sub-meter accuracy would have application to the relative tracking of planetary orbiters, rovers, and landers [15].

 Non-Gravitational ACCELERATION

-Non-gravitational acceleration is measured by accelerometers and other devices.
+Non-gravitational accelerations such as radiation pressure, atmospheric drag, and thrust are measured by accelerometers and other devices.

 SPACE BASED POSITIONING NETWORKS